Denis Burke (Australian politician): Fall, second coming, final fall and new beginnings

 As Opposition Leader, Burke struggled to get the better of Martin.
 He also presided over a disunited party that found it difficult to come to terms with being in opposition after spending almost its entire history in government.
 Amidst this environment, speculation soon began that Burke would step aside in favour of rival Terry Mills, who represented the nearby electorate of Blain.
 Burke was determined to remain leader, however, and fended off several leadership challenges by Mills, with the support of several influential MPs, such as Jodeen Carney.
 He was also briefly boosted by a victory in the 2003 Katherine by-election, despite a significant swing to Labor.

 His support began to wane when he made comments on radio suggesting that he had tolerated marijuana use in his unit while an army officer, allegedly prompting the Chief of the Defence Forces, Peter Cosgrove, to call him a "goose".
 While Cosgrove quickly backed away from the comment, it had nevertheless damaged his leadership.
 The final straw came when Burke refused to allow a conscience vote on the issue of lowering the age of consent for gay males from 18 years to 16.
-Mills promised Carney, Sue Carter, newcomers Fay Mills and Peter Maley that he would allow a conscience vote if elected leader which set the scene for Mills to launch a successful challenge to Burke's leadership at the next party wing meeting.
+Mills promised Carney, Sue Carter, newcomers Fay Miller and Peter Maley that he would allow a conscience vote if elected leader which set the scene for Mills to launch a successful challenge to Burke's leadership at the next party wing meeting.

 After being toppled as leader, Burke's political career seemed largely over.
 It had a sudden revival, however, when fourteen months later, Mills abruptly resigned from the leadership, stating he did not feel capable of leading the CLP into the election due that year.
 Burke nominated for the vacancy in the absence of anyone else, and was unanimously reelected on 7 February 2005.